-If you’re a doctor looking to make the move, you probably have plenty of questions – what is the job market like for doctors in Canada?
-How hard is it to find work?
-Will it be easy to move around once you’re here?
 While the prospect of moving to another country can seem daunting at first, Canadian doctors enjoy a wide variety of opportunities across provinces, locales, and clinical settings.
-Whether you’re thinking of moving for work or for play, here are some things to keep in mind about the job market for Canada’s doctors:
+If you’re considering a big step, here are seven things to keep in mind about the Canadian medical job market:

 The demand for doctors in Canada largely depends on what kind of medicine you practice, and this is especially true for international graduates.
 The need for international doctors is highest in more generalized specialties like internal medicine and family medicine, which is where the majority of international graduates end up practicing.
 However, there are also opportunities for doctors of all specializations across the country, especially in areas like emergency medicine, psychiatry, pediatrics, and anaesthesiology.
 Similar to doctors who are working in Canada already, the demand for your services will depend on the nature of your work and the types of patients you typically see.